kubeflow/website/content/docs/gke/gcp-e2e.md

    have GET access on the bucket.
 That access is not necessary at this point.

-Next, upload the container image to Container Registry so that you can run it on your Kubernetes Engine cluster.
+Next, upload the container image to Container Registry so that you can run it on your GKE cluster.

 1. Run the following command to authenticate to Container Registry: